-[Update] 5 Tips on Hiring Your First Employee
+5 Tips on Hiring Your First Employee

 With only one employee, you don't need to write a 50-page employee handbook complete with a dress code and IT policy.
-But you should at least establish the number of vacation and sick days you'll offer and the employee's schedule.
-Any other rules you want the employee to follow should be understood during the first interview—otherwise, it looks like you're managing by the seat of your pants.
+But you should at least establish the number of vacation and sick days you'll offer and the employee's schedule, including any flexibility with working from home.
+Any other rules you want the employee to follow should be understood during the first interview so your new employee knows what to expect.

 Hiring your first employee can be overwhelming, but with a little planning in place you can create a smooth process to follow for all future hirings.
 While these are all important tips to keep in mind the bottom line to hiring is simple: have a plan, be excited, and have an open mind throughout the process.